 Free Excel Course

-To keep learning about Excel functions and developing your skills, check our Free Excel Crash Course!
+To keep learning about Excel functions and developing your skills, check out our Free Excel Crash Course!
 Learn how to create more sophisticated financial analysis and modeling to become a successful financial analyst.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial modeling and financial analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: